gurmeetsaran/sqltesting/docs/snowflake-mfa-cicd.md

+---
+layout: default
+title: Snowflake MFA & Key-Pair Auth for CI/CD
+nav_order: 9
+description: "Setup Snowflake key-pair authentication for CI/CD when MFA is enabled.
+Configure GitHub Actions with private key authentication."
+---

 # Snowflake MFA Authentication for CI/CD
+{: .no_toc }

+Configure key-pair authentication for Snowflake when MFA is enforced in CI/CD environments.
+{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 When Snowflake requires Multi-Factor Authentication (MFA), you cannot use password-based authentication in CI/CD environments like GitHub Actions.
 This guide explains how to set up key-pair authentication as an alternative.